tanisperez/tanis.codes/content/posts/setup-oh-my-zsh.md

 The utility `fzf` is an incredibly useful search tool.
 It's an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.

-You can install it using your favourite package manager from your Operative System.
+You can install it from your favourite package manager.

 ```bash
 sudo apt-get install fzf